 Scotland: Wherever the Road Takes You

-The best way to define "discovery travel" is to relate it to writing.
+The easiest way to define "discovery travel" is to relate it to writing.

 Discovery travel in Scotland meant not always knowing where I was going to sleep that night.
 It meant talking to strangers around BnB breakfast tables asking for advice on what to do in the area.
 It meant trying new foods, driving on the left side of the road, and making a few beautiful wrong turns.